balakreshnan/Samples2024/research/csiresearchplatform.md

 - Platform to allow students to create new experiments and testbeds for research in the area of connected systems
 - Students can try various combinations of color to create new products
 - Test and validate the experiments and records the results
+- Speech enabled to talk the receipe
+- Avatar enabled to show the receipe

 ## Pre-requisites